 CORNISH PIZZA COMPANY

-Again the Taphouse is just a short stroll down to Peterville.
+The Tappy is just a short stroll down to Peterville.
 It serves good food seven days a week alongside a good selection of wines and beer.
 In the evenings it can be lively and hosts great live music nights from both local talent and larger bands.

 ST. AGNES HOTEL